-38. Plaintiff Kyle Kingsbury ("Kingsbury"), a resident of Sunnyvale, California, is an Elite Professional MMA Fighter and is a proposed representative of the Bout Class and the Identity Class.
-Kingsbury competed in UFC-promoted bouts in the United States from December 2008 to July 2014.
-Kingsbury's compensation for participation in UFC bouts was artificially suppressed due to the anticompetitive scheme alleged herein.
-Kingsbury appeared in Topps Trading Card sets, including a series in 2012, which are still sold today.
-Kingsbury's Identity was expropriated and his compensation for appearing in UFC Licensed Merchandise and UFC Promotional Materials was artificially suppressed due to the scheme alleged herein.
-Kingsbury was and continues to be injured as a result of the Defendant's unlawful conduct.
+- 32. Plaintiff Kajan Johnson, a resident of Port Moody, British Columbia, Canada, is a Professional MMA Fighter and a proposed representative of the Class.
+Plaintiff Johnson competed in seven UFC-promoted bouts that were each broadcast in the United States from 2014 through September 2018.
+Plaintiff Johnson's compensation for participation in those UFC bouts was artificially suppressed due to the anticompetitive scheme alleged herein.
+Plaintiff Johnson was injured as a result of the Defendants' unlawful conduct. - 33.
+Plaintiff Clarence Dollaway, a resident of Mesa, Arizona, is a Professional MMA Fighter and a proposed representative of the Class.
+Plaintiff Dollaway competed in 20 UFC-promoted bouts in the United States and elsewhere that were each broadcast in the United States from 2008 through 2018.
+Plaintiff Dollaway's compensation for participation in those UFC bouts was artificially suppressed due to the anticompetitive scheme alleged herein.
+Plaintiff Dollaway was injured as a result of the Defendants' unlawful conduct.